The Field Guide

 A Commercial Vehicle Operator's Registration (CVOR) is required for any individual or company operating commercial motor vehicles or combinations with a registered gross weight or actual weight exceeding 4,500 kg in Ontario.
 This includes trucks, buses, and tractor-trailers used for hire or reward.

 The CVOR system is administered by the Ontario Ministry of Transportation (MTO) under the Highway Traffic Act, R.S.O.
 1990, c.
 H.8, Section 16.
-Your CVOR certificate number must be displayed on every power unit you operate.
+In Ontario, the CVOR certificate must be carried in the vehicle; O.Reg 424/97 does not require the CVOR number to be displayed on the exterior.

 GVW (Gross Vehicle Weight)